Control of molecular rotation in helium nanodroplets with an optical centrifuge

 An optical centrifuge is a linearly polarized laser pulse, whose polarization vector rotates around the laser propagation axis.
 Owing to the interaction between the field of the centrifuge and the induced dipole moment in the molecule of interest, the latter aligns with respect to the field polarization and follows its rotation, as long as the angular acceleration is not too fast~\cite{Adiabatic-excitation-of-rotational2004}.
 The conventional centrifuge rotates with accelerations on the order of \SI{100}{GHz/ps}, producing narrow rotational wave packets with central frequencies on the scale of a few THz~\cite{Laser-control-of-molecular2020}.
 In contrast, the constant-frequency centrifuge, implemented in this work, rotates with much lower rotational frequencies and zero acceleration~\cite{An-ultra-slow-optical-centrifuge.2025}.
 Unlike the conventional design, based on the femtosecond pulse shaper~\cite{Forced-Molecular-Rotation2000}, cfCFG is formed by splitting a frequency-chirped pulse in a Michelson interferometer.
 The chirp rate and time delay between the two arms of the interferometer determines the instantaneous frequency difference between the two pulses.
 When combined with opposite senses of circular polarization, their interference results in the linearly polarized field rotating with a constant frequency $f_{\text{CFG}}$, equal to half the instantaneous frequency difference between the two pulses.
+The cfCFG used for these experiments was created from the uncompressed output of a chirped pulse amplifier (Spectra-Physics Spitfire Ace), which produces pulses stretched to \SI{\approx330}{\pico \second} (full width at half maximum, FWHM), with a bandwidth of \SI{\approx9}{\nano \metre} (FWHM), centered at \SI{800}{\nano \metre}.
+The centrifuge retains the approximately Gaussian intensity profile of the laser output.

 We use the conventional method of producing a beam of helium nanodroplets, doped with the molecule of interest (for a recent review of this common technique, see Ref.~\citenum{Molecules-in-Superfluid-Helium2022}).
 In our experiments, helium droplets are formed by expanding $30$~bar of high-purity helium through a $5$~$\mu$m orifice, cryogenically cooled to $18$~K, inside a vacuum chamber.
 Under these conditions, the droplets on average contain about $3000$~He atoms~\cite{Superfluid-Helium-Droplets:2004}.
 The nanodroplet beam passes through a pick-up cell, where the partial pressure of the dopant molecule is adjusted using a leak valve.
 The latter allows one to maximize the number of droplets with the target molecular species embedded within, while ensuring that a negligible number of droplets contain larger clusters of the dopant~\cite{Successive-capture-and-coagulation1995} (for more technical details on our droplet apparatus and doping technique, see Ref.~\citenum{Control-of-molecular-rotation2024}).